by Jerrod Brown, PhD, MA, MS, MS, MS | Jun 22, 2023 | Uncategorized

 This training will provide participants clinical knowledge and tools to:

 a).
-Learn and discuss common problematic behaviors and other related concepts.
+After completing this training, participants will be able to learn and discuss common problematic behaviors and other related concepts.

 b).
-Learn and understand the causes and consequences of behavioral problems through a prenatal and postnatal neurobiopsychosocial lens.
+After completing this training, participants will be able to learn and understand the causes and consequences of behavioral problems through a prenatal and postnatal neurobiopsychosocial lens.

 c).
-Describe appropriate screening and intervention options through a prenatal and postnatal neurobiopsychosocial lens.
+After completing this training, participants will be able to describe appropriate screening and intervention options through a prenatal and postnatal neurobiopsychosocial lens.

 d).
-Learn and explain the implications these topics have on criminal justice and forensic mental health settings.
+After completing this training, participants will be able to learn and explain the implications these topics have on criminal justice and forensic mental health settings.

 e).
-Learn and apply empirically based research findings associated with the topic of prenatal and postnatal factors that can contribute to ciminal or violent behavior.
+After completing this training, participants will be able to learn and apply empirically based research findings associated with the topic of prenatal and postnatal factors that can contribute to criminal or violent behavior.

 Target Audience: